top of page

 I am an assistant professor of Latin American cultural studies at Texas Tech University with research and teaching interests in Indigenous studies, visual culture, the environmental humanities, and gender and sexuality studies.

-Examples of courses I have taught include the graduate seminars "Biopolitics, Necropolitics, Políticas de la Vida" and "Cultural Studies Beyond the Human: Perspectives from the Plantation Américas," as well as the undergraduate courses "Human Rights in Latin America," "Indigenous Literatures, Oralities, Visualities," and "Plantation Américas."
+Examples of courses I have taught include the graduate seminars "Critical Conversations between Queer and Indigenous Studies," "Biopolitics, Necropolitics, Políticas de la Vida" and "Cultural Studies Beyond the Human: Perspectives from the Plantation Américas," as well as the undergraduate courses "Human Rights in Latin America," "Indigenous Literatures, Oralities, Visualities," and "Plantation Américas."
 During academic years 2023-2025, I am contributing to the development of Texas Tech's Indigenous and Native American Studies (INAS) program as an Expanding the Circle: Indigenous and Native American Studies faculty fellow.

 I am also a collaborator on the creative project Corrido Vibrante/Vibrant Currents (with Jorge Hernández Camacho and Criseida Santos-Guevara), a series of audiovisual, poetic and photographic interventions on water and extractivism in the Llano Estacado.